TISBHACKS2026/ROBOMASTER/README.md

 # Earn Your Scroll - Browser Extension

 ## Problem
-Excessive screen time and digital addiction cost productivity and mental health.
-Traditional blockers are too rigid.
-Need balanced approach rewarding learning.
+Students are nowadays too adicted to their gadgets, instead of studying they are always on their phone.
+The traditional parental controls are too rigid which makes the students despise studying even more.

 ## Solution
-Gamified extension that gates access to addictive sites (YouTube, Instagram, TikTok, Reddit, Facebook) behind educational flashcard quizzes.
+Gamified extension/app that restricts access to addictive sites( such as YouTube, Instagram, TikTok, Reddit, Facebook), the user gets to visit the restircted website only when they answer correctly answer the question shown on the flashcard.
 Correct answers unlock 60 seconds of guilt-free browsing.

 ## How It Works
 1. User tries accessing restricted site
-2. Full-screen quiz overlay appears
+2. Full-screen flashcard quiz appears on their screen
-3. Answer educational question (4 multiple choice)
+3. Answer the flashcard to get access to the restricted site
 4. ✅ Correct → 60-second browsing access granted + stats increment
 5. ❌ Wrong → Answers shuffle, try again
 6. After 60 seconds, next access requires new quiz